 Undoubtedly, Thailand has an impressive collection of Buddhist temples (also known as wats).
 In fact, there are over 40,000 wats spread throughout the entire country.
 It is important to note that you must cover your knees and shoulders out of respect when visiting these sites.
 Major wats may have wraps that women can borrow to cover themselves; however, it’s best to BYOW (bring your own wrap) if possible.
 Tuck a lightweight scarf or button up shirt into your daily bag in case you serendipitously visit the temple.
 I recommend dressing for the day by having at least one region covered so you only have to worry about one area.
 Maxi dresses and longer skirts are great choices.

 Thailand is an incredible country with exceptional street food, colorful events, and astonishing temples.
 I have no doubt that you’ll ease right into a relaxed and comfortable lifestyle as soon as you arrive.
 I encourage you to follow your curiosity– take a walk down the winding alley of street vendors, eat food where other Thai people eat (even if the sign is not in English), and ask questions to uncover stories from the people you meet along the way.
+For more ideas on all of the things you can do in this vibrant country, check out my guide on 33 engaging things you can do in Thailand.
 I’d love to hear about your experience in Thailand, too!
 Do you find this country as captivating as I do?